enlupi/FCC-Validation/README.md

 source $FCCCONFIG/share/FCC-config/FullSim/ALLEGRO/ALLEGRO_o1_v03/ctest_sim_digi_reco.sh
 ```

-### Analysis and ROOT File Structure
+### Histogramming and ROOT File Structure

-Afterwards, it is time to analyze the output of the previous step and produce the output ROOT file containing the histograms.
-This is more easily done with a separate script called from within the original bash script. <br>
+Afterwards, it is time to process the output of the previous step to produce the output ROOT file containing the histograms.
+This is more easily done with a separate script called from within the original bash script.
+Please keep the complexity of this script to a minimum: it should contain only the logic necessary to fill in the desired histograms, but the rest of the analysis should be run in the previous step. <br>
 The ROOT file **must be called *results.root*** and stored in the *$WORKAREA/$GEOMETRY/$VERSION* (which is the directory where the bash script is called).
 The histograms should be saved as TH1 objects in **specific TDirectories corresponding to the subsystems** of the detector under study.
 This structure assures that the plotting script can save the plots in the correct directories and, in turn, that the website is displayed correctly.